 WGE SIC e-mentoring programme

-The objective of the programme is to give mentors the opportunity to share their knowledge, experience and expertise with mentees and provide them with feedback.
-Mentees can benefit from personal development, career guidance and a better understanding of the industry or the academic world.
+The objective of the programme is to give mentors the opportunity to share their knowledge, experience and expertise with the mentees and provide them with feedback.

 Mentees are expected to prepare for the meetings by identifying a few topics they would like to discuss with their mentors, so that the meetings can be productive.
 Mentees are encouraged to send their questions in advance to their mentors if they believe this may help facilitate the discussion.
 It is a good idea that mentor and mentee start with a brief introduction during the first meeting so that they can get to know each other.
 Mentoring is also an opportunity for mutual learning.